massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_02_lab_ak.md

     1. In the **New Function** pop-up window, select **Create**.

-#### Task 2: Observe function executions
+#### Task 2: Observe function runs

 1. In the function editor, select **Save** to persist the default function implementation.

 1. Select **Logs**.

-1. Observe the function execution that occurs approximately every **minute**.
-Each function execution should render a simple message to the log.
+1. Observe the function run that occurs about every minute.
+Each function run should render a simple message to the log.

-#### Task 3: Update function integration configuration
+#### Task 3: Update the function integration configuration

-1. Back in the **Function Apps** blade, perform the following actions:
+1. Back on the **Function Apps** blade, perform the following actions:

     1. Expand the node for the **funclogic\*** function app that you created earlier in this lab.